-On behalf of the Los Angeles Basin RPU, the DEO is meeting regularly with DPSS to determine the details and time frame for expanding the County's CFET plan with the state.
-This plan expansion includes building upon an existing data-sharing agreement that would allow the DEO and potential third-party partners to verify the status of participants in programs whose funding will be used to leverage the federal reimbursement to expand CFET.
-The DEO is working with subject matter experts with significant expertise in federal SNAP E&T and California CFET to guide the DEO and DPSS in determining the best strategies to expand the County CFET program.
+On behalf of the Los Angeles Basin RPU, WDACS is meeting regularly with DPSS to determine the details and time frame for expanding the County's CFET plan with the state.
+This plan expansion includes building upon an existing data-sharing agreement that would allow WDACS and potential third-party partners to verify the status of participants in programs whose funding will be used to leverage the federal reimbursement to expand CFET.
+WDACS is working with subject matter experts with significant expertise in federal SNAP E&T and California CFET to guide WDACS and DPSS in determining the best strategies to expand the County CFET program.